input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 We have introduced the _trampolining_ calling convention used by the JavaScript backend for GHC and the structure of the stacks used by it.

 We have seen that stacks of Haskell lightweight threads are represented by JavaScript arrays with the JavaScript backend.
-The contents on the stack consists of stack frames with a header and a payload.
-The header of each stack frame contains some metadata so that code for exception can traverse the stack and transfer control to an exception handler.
+The contents on the stack consist of stack frames with a header and a payload.
+The header of each stack frame contains some metadata so that code for exception handling can traverse the stack and transfer control to an exception handler.